raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 MicroPython adds hardware-specific modules, such as `machine`, that you can use to program your Raspberry Pi Pico.

-Now it's time to create a `machine.Pin` object corresponding to the onboard LED which can be accessed using GPIO Pin 25.
+Let's create a `machine.Pin` object to correspond with the onboard LED, which can be accessed using GPIO Pin 25.

 If you set the value of the LED to `1`, it turns on.